 There is potential for new councils to change their names at a later date through a further proclamation under Section 207 of the Local Government Act 1993.

-- the New Council Implementation Fund will provide up to $10 million to each new council to meet the up-front costs of implementation
+- The New Council Implementation Fund provided up to $5 million to SMRCl to meet the up-front costs of implementation.

-- the Stronger Communities Fund will provide up to $15 million to each new council to invest in new or improved infrastructure and better services for the community.
+- The Stronger Communities Fund provided up to $15 million to each new council to invest in new or improved infrastructure and better services for the community.

-- Customer Service Centre at 2 Myack Street BERRIDALE NSW 2628- Customer Service Centre at 71 Caveat Street BOMBALA NSW 2632- Customer Service Centre at Shop 2 Razorback Plaza Gippsland Street JINDABYNE NSW 2627
+- Customer Service Centre at 81 Commissioner Street COOMA NSW 2630.- Customer Service Centre at 2 Myack Street BERRIDALE NSW 2628- Customer Service Centre at 71 Caveat Street BOMBALA NSW 2632- Customer Service Centre at Shop 2 Razorback Plaza Gippsland Street JINDABYNE NSW 2627

 -Councils will be required to prepare a new delivery program by 1 July 2018 and this program must cover the period from 1 July 2018 to 30 June 2021.
 A three-year outlook period will ensure that all councils return to a consistent reporting schedule by July 2021.
 Councils will be required to review their community strategic plan by 1 July 2018.